pirate/mac-keyboard-brightness/README.md

 pip3 install --upgrade pyaudio audioop python3 audio.py
 ```
-You should be able to download the repo and use the binaries without needing to recompile anything (tested on macOS Sierra).
+You should be able to download the repo and use the binaries without needing to recompile anything (tested on macOS Sierra, High Sierra, and Mojave).

 ## Why?